Henry I of England: Continental and Welsh politics, 1108–1114

-Rebellions broke out in France and Anjou between 1111 and 1113, and Henry crossed into Normandy to support his nephew, Count Theobald II, Count of Champagne, who had sided against Louis in the uprising.
-In a bid to isolate Louis diplomatically, Henry betrothed his young son, William Adelin, to Fulk's daughter Matilda, and married his illegitimate daughter Matilda to Duke Conan III of Brittany, creating alliances with Anjou and Brittany respectively.
+Rebellions broke out in France and Anjou between 1111 and 1113, and Henry crossed into Normandy to support his nephew Theobald IV, Count of Blois, who had sided against Louis in the uprising.
+In a bid to isolate Louis diplomatically, Henry created alliances with Anjou and Brittany by betrothing his young son, William Adelin, to Fulk of Anjou's daughter Matilda and marrying his illegitimate daughter Matilda to Conan III, Duke of Brittany.
 Louis backed down and in March 1113 met with Henry near Gisors to agree a peace settlement, giving Henry the disputed fortresses and confirming Henry's overlordship of Maine, Bellême and Brittany.

 Meanwhile, the situation in Wales was deteriorating.
 Henry had conducted a campaign in South Wales in 1108, pushing out royal power in the region and colonising the area around Pembroke with Flemings.
 By 1114, some of the resident Norman lords were under attack, while in Mid-Wales, Owain ap Cadwgan blinded one of the political hostages he was holding, and in North Wales Gruffudd ap Cynan threatened the power of the Earl of Chester.
-Henry sent three armies into Wales that year, with Gilbert Fitz Richard leading a force from the south, Alexander, King of Scotland, pressing from the north and Henry himself advancing into Mid-Wales.
+Henry sent three armies into Wales that year, with Gilbert Fitz Richard leading a force from the south, Alexander I of Scotland pressing from the north and Henry himself advancing into Mid-Wales.
 Owain and Gruffudd sued for peace, and Henry accepted a political compromise.
 He reinforced the Welsh Marches with his own appointees, strengthening the border territories.